cwendorf/EASI/B-TutorialExamples/README.md

 ### Included Examples

+The following are examples for two-group and paired-samples designs.

+- The [**Independent**](./Independent/) documents and files analyze examples of a two-group between-subjects design (independent-groups)
+- The [**Paired**](./Paired/) documents and files analyze examples of a within-subjects design for two time points (paired samples)

 The following are examples for single-factor designs.

 - The [**OneWay**](./OneWay/) documents and files analyze an example of a single-factor between-subjects design